Other Junior information

 Contact With Parents

-club will use email as the main form of communication if required as this is
+club uses email and WhatsApp as the main forms of communication if required as this is

 the simplest form of mass communication available.
 The junior section of the club’s